Iran releases US dual nationals into house arrest, lawyer says

 "Of course, we will not rest until they are all back home in the United States," she added.

+The prisoner release talks have been linked to negotiations over Iranian funds worth $6bn (£4.7bn) which had been frozen in South Korea, US media report.

-Four of the dual nationals had been visually confirmed left Tehran's notorious Evin prison, Jared Genser - a lawyer representing Mr Namazi - said.
+Four of the dual nationals had been visually confirmed as having left Tehran's notorious Evin prison, Jared Genser - a lawyer representing Mr Namazi - said.

-Mr Namazi's brother Babak said: "While this is a positive change, we will not rest until Siamak and others are back home; we continue to count the days until this can happen. "
+Mr Namazi's brother Babak said: "While this is a positive change, we will not rest until Siamak and others are back home; we continue to count the days until this can happen."

-He was first arrested in 2015 and was sentenced to 10 years in prison on security charges.
+The 51-year-old was first arrested in 2015 and was sentenced to 10 years in prison on security charges.

 The sister of Mr Shargi, 58, said she "has faith in the work of President Biden and government officials" to secure his release following his detention in April 2018.